MBNMS Resource Protection Staff

 Water Quality Protection Program Director

 In March 2007 Bridget Hoover joined the Resource Protection Team as Director of the Water Quality Protection Program.
 In this capacity she is responsible for implementation of the six WQPP Action Plans related to monitoring, urban runoff, agriculture, beach closures, marinas, and wetlands.
 Prior to this position, Bridget was employed by the Monterey Bay Sanctuary Foundation from January 1999 thru March 2007 as Coordinator of the Monterey Bay Sanctuary Citizen Watershed Monitoring Network where she provided water quality expertise to a wide range of school programs, watershed groups and government agencies.
-She has a Bachelor of Science degree in Earth Systems Science and Policy and extensive experience in water quality monitoring.
+She has a Bachelor of Science in Earth Systems Science and Policy and extensive experience in water quality monitoring.
 Prior to her position with the Sanctuary, Bridget spent four years working for the Department of Ecology in Bellevue, WA as an Environmental Planner/Spill Response and seven years in the United States Coast Guard.

 Regulatory/Emergency Response Coordinator

-Mr. Kathey holds a Master of Marine Affairs degree in Coastal Management from the University of Washington and has worked for the National Marine Sanctuary Program since 1992.
+Mr. Kathey holds a Master of Marine Affairs in Coastal Management from the University of Washington and has worked for the National Marine Sanctuary Program since 1992.
 He worked for the Olympic Coast National Marine Sanctuary and Proposed Northwest Straits National Marine Sanctuary Programs in Washington State prior to assuming his current position in Monterey.
 Mr. Kathey has gained additional experience in marine protection and management through work with the U.S. Fish and Wildlife Service, the Point Defiance Zoo and Aquarium, the City of Bainbridge Island Shoreline Planning Department, and the School of Marine Affairs, University of Washington.

 Agriculture Water Quality Coordinator